 What’s the ‘why’?

 I see the term “Self-Care” all over the place.
-And especially for moms, the emphasis on it has seemed to explode in recent years.
-Just about everyday on social media I see memes telling me to make time for it (or for me, rather); that after days on end of caring for others, I need to just do something for myself because I deserve it.
-But so much of it just doesn’t sit quite right with me.
-Not because I think that caring for our bodies, minds, and souls is unimportant.
-But it’s the motive – the reason we care for ourselves – that makes all the difference in the world.
+And especially for moms, the emphasis on this topic has seemed to explode in recent years.
+Just about everyday on social media I see memes telling me to make time for it (or for me, rather) – that after days on end of caring for others, I need to just do something for myself because I deserve it.
+But so much of it just doesn’t sit quite right with me, not because I think that caring for our bodies, minds, and souls is unimportant.
+It’s the motive – the reason we care for ourselves – that makes all the difference in the world.

-I believe that foundationally, the reason we’re to care for ourselves is to bring glory to God.
+I believe that at its core, the reason we’re to care for ourselves is to bring glory to God.
 He made us, and we are His (Psalm 100:3).
 We’re made in His image (Gen. 1:27), and called to glorify Him with these bodies He has given us and bought back from sin and death by the blood of Christ (1 Cor.
 6:20).
-Our bodies, minds, and souls have been given to us as a gift, and as Believers it’s our highest privilege to surrender them to be used to point to our loving and powerful Creator.
-We take care of our bodies so they can be used effectively to build His Kingdom as much as is up to us to do so.
+Our bodies, minds, and souls have been given to us as a gift, and as Believers it’s our highest privilege to surrender these to be used to point to our loving and powerful Creator.
+We are to take care of our body so it can be used effectively to build His Kingdom as much as it’s up to us to do so.

 Self-centered self-care can also mean listening to feelings rather than truth.
 If “self-care” means eating a bowl of ice cream when I’ve already had too much sugar that day, then that’s not actually caring well for myself.
-Or if I opt for time alone when I know God wanted me to meet a need of someone else’s, that is not ultimately refreshing.
+Or if I opt for time alone when I know God wanted me to meet a need of someone else’s, that is not ultimately what I needed.
 Or when I choose to sleep in when I should get up and exercise, that’s not truly what’s best for me.
-Or when it feels better to browse Instagram than spend time in God’s Word, it’s definitely not self-care.
-Caring for ourselves well often means disciplining ourselves to do what we don’t want to do, because that is ultimately what is the wisest thing for us.
+Or when it feels better to browse Instagram than spend time in God’s Word, my feelings are definitely leading me astray.
+Caring for ourselves well sometimes means having the discipline to do what we don’t want to do, because that is ultimately what is the wisest thing for us.